Products

 What is the typical cross-section depth?

 The standard depth for FocalPoint is 42.5” from the flowline to the invert of the outlet.
-This includes 6” ponding depth, 3” of mulch, 18” of media, 6” of bridging stone, and 9.5” underdrain.
+This includes a 6” ponding depth, 3” of mulch, 18” of media, 6” of bridging stone, and 9.5” underdrain.
 It is possible to modify the profile and reduce the overall depth when necessary.
 Contact your local Ferguson Waterworks Representative for more information.

 I have a shallow groundwater table.
 Can I still use FocalPoint?